Kilemonn/Cpp-SocketLibrary/README.md

 # Cpp-SocketLibrary

-A ServerSocket and Socket library used to support both Wifi and Bluetooth communication.
+A ServerSocket and Socket library for Linux aiming to support both Wifi and Bluetooth communication.

-## Set up
+## Get Started

-### Linux
+1. **Optional Step** If you want to run this in the provided Docker container, ensure that Docker is installed and running then execute `docker build .`.
+Once this is done launch the image and connect to the container.

-- Run make
+2. Once in the docker container, or locally and in the base directory of the repo, run `make` and link the generated object files and headers accordingly.

-### NOTE: Windows support is still a work in progress.
+3. Some general tests can be run using `make check`. **Bluetooth test currently still in progress since I am unable to be the host and client from the same machine**

 ## Usage Examples